Skip to main content

 Setting up data tiering

-For instructions and a list of supported configurations, see Tiering inactive data to low-cost object storage.
+For instructions and a list of supported configurations, refer to Tiering inactive data to low-cost object storage.